 Greece tightens border with Turkey as migrants approach

-Several dozen people had gathered in the area, one of the main border crossings.
-Greek police buses were seen preventing access.
+A senior Turkish official said Turkey would no longer stop Syrian refugees from reaching Europe, in a response by Ankara to the killing of 33 Turkish soldiers in an air strike in Syria.
+At one land crossing, police buses were seen denying access to dozens of people, including families with children, who had gathered in no man's land between Pazarkule in Turkey and Kastanies in northeastern Greece.

 "They will not enter the country.
-They are irregular migrants, we won't let them enter," a government official told Reuters.
+They are irregular migrants, we won't let them enter," a Greek government official told Reuters.
+Hundreds had arrived at the Kastanies crossing by the evening.
+Authorities have shut the customs office, a defence ministry official said.

-The movement of migrants towards Greece was discussed between Greek Prime Minister Kyriakos Mitsotakis and German Chancellor Angela Merkel, the Greek government said in a statement.
-A senior Turkish official said that the country would no longer stop Syrian refugees from reaching Europe, as Ankara responded on Friday to the killing of 33 Turkish soldiers in an airstrike by Syrian government forces in Idlib.
+Earlier on Friday, more than 60 migrants, most of them from Aghanistan, arrived on dinghies at the island of Lesbos, a Reuters witness said.
+Another boat carrying about 50 people reached the island of Samos, police said.
+Greek Prime Minister Kyriakos Mitsotakis discussed the movement of migrants towards Greece with German Chancellor Angela Merkel.

-On Thursday, Mitsotakis said authorities would tighten border controls to prevent the coronavirus reaching islands in the Aegean, where thousands of migrants are living in poor conditions waiting for their asylum applications to be processed.
+"I want to be clear: no illegal entries into Greece will be tolerated.
+We are increasing our border security," he tweeted.
+Greece had already said on Thursday it would tighten border controls to prevent coronavirus reaching its Aegean islands, where thousands of migrants are living in poor conditions.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)